Tuscan White Beans Recipe (Fagioli all’Olio)

 - 4 large garlic cloves

 - 2 bay leaves

 - ¼ cup good quality olive oil (60 ml)

-- Pour the dried white beans in a large casserole, mixing bowl or baking dish and fill it with cold tap water until the beans are fully submerged.
+Pour the dried white beans in a large casserole or bowl and fill it with cold tap water until the beans are fully submerged.
 The beans will swell while soaking, make sure there's 2 inches (5 cm) of water covering them.

 - Soak the white beans for at least 6 hours, preferably overnight.
 After that pour the beans and remaining soaking water in a large casserole (if you soaked the beans in a dish or bowl) and place the casserole over high heat.
 Then bring the beans to a rolling boil and cook for 20 minutes under a lid.
 Then drain the beans.